paulknewton/pi-tank-watcher/PUMP.md

 So what is the solution?

-My previous sump (with the bright-coloured float) uses a XXX float.
+My previous sump (with the bright-coloured float) uses a tethered float.
 This is slow to switch on the pump, but also slow to switch it off.
 This results in a gentle activation/de-activation cycle.
-So how to get something similar with my shiny-new floats?
+So how to get something similar with my shiny new float?

 Let's define 2 water-levels: an upper and lower - and get the pump to switch on/off based on these extreme values.
 As the water-level rises, wait until the water reaches the upper mark before starting.
 Then allow the pump to keep evacuating water until it reaches the lower mark.
 Once the pump switches off again, it waits until the water rises all the way to the upper level again before repeating the cycle.
 By separating the on/off triggers (upper/lower marks), we avoid this rapid on/off activity that is causing so many problems.